dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 macaroon.
 See above for a full description of the semantics of this path.

 This caveat is optional.
-If omitted then the visitibility path is assumed to be the filesystem root (`/`).
+If omitted, the visibility path is assumed to be the filesystem root (`/`).

 A macaroon may contain multiple `path` caveats.
 These combine by